jimfinnis/angort/THREADS.md

 (*not* a closure - that would be very hard indeed).
 The argument is copied onto the thread's stack - all threads get a separate runtime environment (the `Runtime` class) - and forms the argument to the thread function.
-The `thread$create` returns a handle to the new thread.
+The `thread$create` call returns a handle to the new thread.
 In your main thread, wait for threads to complete by passing a list of handles to `thread$join`.
 If a thread completes and leaves any items on its stack, the top item is copied into its